ronnylt/ronnylt.github.com/source/_posts/2012-11-06-managing-symfony2-web-assets-with-bower.markdown

 If you follow the bundles directory structure conventions, then you should put your web assets (images, scripts, stylesheets, etc) in the `Resources/public/` directory inside your bundle.

-Although Assetic and the `asset` function will do the rest of the work for you (copying, linking, combining, filtering and dumping assets) you still have to manage your assets dependency by hand.
+Although Assetic and the `asset` function will do the rest of the work for you (copying, linking, combining, filtering and dumping assets) you still have to manage your assets dependencies by hand.

 [Composer](http://getcomposer.org/) become the core dependency manager for Symfony 2.1 and beyond.
 It is a dependency management library for PHP, it was created for handling PHP dependencies, but NOT for handling front-end (assets) dependencies.

-So, how do we manage the dependencies of our web assets.
+So, how do we manage the dependencies of our web assets?

 Having to manually download and keep updated all front-end dependencies is a very tedious task.

 ## Bower to the rescue